-The Importance of Optimized Feed Strategies in Fermentation Processes
+The Importance of Optimized Feed Strategies in Bioprocesses

 There has long been an appreciation for the importance of bioprocess feed strategies.
-Over half a century ago, before the advent of modern genetic tools for targeted strain engineering, several theories were introduced regarding the impact of substrate availability on microbial growth.
+Over half a century ago, before the advent of modern genetic tools for targeted cell line engineering, several theories were introduced regarding the impact of substrate availability on cell growth.
 Jacques Monod, a french biochemist, described in his 1949 paper The Growth of Bacterial Cultures, the impact of substrate limitation in an aqueous culture on bacterial growth rates.1 The Monod equation describes this phenomenon in a quantitative manner, but the two-parameter model does not account for other factors such as microbial maintenance.
-The concept of maintenance, described as energy utilized for functions other than creating new cell material has been described by others as a requirement to provide an adequate understanding of microbial kinetics.2,3 Given the complexity and variety of production strains and the overflow metabolism characteristic of many microbes, a single maintenance parameter in a model cannot adequately describe all non-growth related functions in order to provide a comprehensive assessment of strain performance.
+The concept of maintenance, described as energy utilized for functions other than creating new cell material has been described by others as a requirement to provide an adequate understanding of microbial kinetics.2,3 Given the complexity and variety of production cell lines and the overflow metabolism characteristic of many microbes, a single maintenance parameter in a model cannot adequately describe all non-growth related functions in order to provide a comprehensive assessment of cell line performance.

 As a potential solution, the Herbert-Pirt substrate distribution relation provides a mathematical framework to describe the kinetics of substrate utilization by a microbe (Figure 1).
 According to this framework, substrate is taken up and can then be used for several discrete purposes: growth, maintenance (a constant), product, or byproducts.